EyalIv/ffe-analyzer-ai/README.md

 # FF&E Analyzer AI

-An intelligent interior design tool that leverages Google's Gemini 2.5 Flash model to identify, count, and localize Furniture, Fixtures, and Equipment (FF&E) in uploaded photos.
+An intelligent interior design tool that leverages Google's Gemini 3 Pro model to identify, count, and localize Furniture, Fixtures, and Equipment (FF&E) in uploaded photos.

 ## Screenshot